Logit / Probit

 Interpreting Logit Results: Loan Default Prediction

 A bank analyst runs a logit regression to predict whether a small business loan will default.
 The dependent variable is Default (1 = defaulted, 0 = repaid).
-The key predictor is Years_in_business (continuous).
+The key predictor is `Years_in_business` (continuous).
 The estimated logit coefficient is -0.4 and the average marginal effect is -0.06.
 The baseline default probability in the sample is 20%.

 Read the analysis below carefully and identify the errors.